shamansir/rpd/docs/sections/network.md

 patch.addNode('custom/type').move(20, 20);
 ```

+> NB: I really know how could it be tempting to name your Outlet `out`, just like in this example, but please avoid that in any case, may be only excluding the cases when your Inlet is called `in`.
+Always try to find a better alias for an Outlet, especially when it's just a single Outlet of the Node.
+If there's no documentation for a Toolkit (and there's none for the moment), user should be able to imagine the alias without inspecting code or variable.
+At least to try.
+Usually output inlets are named similarly to the type, or if they produce something processed, alias represents how exactly values are transformed, like `random` Outlet of type `util/number` in `util/random` Node.

 <!-- TODO: embedded example -->

 For a complete list of properties could be used to define a Node, see [Node Definition](./api.html#node-definition) in [API section](./api.html).
 Also see [Defining Node Type](./toolkits.html#defining-node-type) and [Writing a Renderer for a Node](./toolkits.html#writing-node-renderer) chapters in [Toolkits section](./toolkits.html) if you want to create bundles of your Node types, called _Toolkits_.